 You can find me regularly creating my own DIY skin, hair, and body products and I encourage others to do the same.
 It's an incredible way to support our health and beauty naturally while customizing products to meet our individual needs.

-It empowers women and boosts confidence when they are in control of the ingredients they allow on and in their body.
-It also builds a deeper understanding between the health and beauty connection.
+It empowers women and boosts confidence when they are in control of the ingredients they allow on and in their bodies.
+It also builds a deeper understanding of the health and beauty connection.

 With that being said it is incredibly important to research any ingredient before applying it to the delicate skin on your face.

 A major factor for maintaining healthy skin is to protect its integrity.

 It's about using ingredients that are gentle enough to nourish the skin while not causing harm.

 Some seemingly harmless natural ingredients that are quite popular in DIY beauty can cause